swcarpentry/python-novice-inflammation/episodes/05-cond.md

 ~~~
 {: .language-python}

-In the first couple of plots, the maximum inflammation per day
+From the first couple of plots, we saw that maximum daily inflammation exhibits
-seemed to rise like a straight line, one unit per day.
+a strange behavior and raises one unit a day.
-We can check for this inside the `for` loop we wrote with the following conditional:
+Wouldn't it be a good idea to detect such behavior and report it as suspicious?
+Let's do that!
+However, instead of checking every single day of the study, let's merely check
+if maximum inflammation in the beginning (day 0) and in the middle (day 20) of
+the study are equal to the corresponding day numbers.

 ~~~
+max_inflammation_0 = numpy.max(data, axis=0)[0]
+max_inflammation_20 = numpy.max(data, axis=0)[20]

-if numpy.max(data, axis=0)[0] == 0 and numpy.max(data, axis=0)[20] == 20:
+if max_inflammation_0 == 0 and max_inflammation_20 == 20:
     print('Suspicious looking maxima!')
 ~~~
 {: .language-python}